Auto-translation

 • () - Hello (username), how are you?

 ICU formatting is a widely used format used in many frameworks and apps.
-The ICU exclusion dialect tries to find words that should be translated like in the example below.
+SimpleLocalize automatically detects ICU messages and excludes variables used in those messages.

 {gender, select,